Research Methods in Ethnomusicology – ETHM 650

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.
+After reading the Syllabus, Student Expectations, and Introduction to Biblical Worldview. training, the student will complete the related checklist found in the Course Overview.

 Discussions (3)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to post a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
+For each thread, the student must support his/her assertions with at least 1 scholarly citation.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.

 Writing Exercise Assignments (3)